610265158/mobilenetv3_centernet/README.md

 if u get a trained model and dont need to work on mobile device, run `python tools/auto_freeze.py`, it will read the checkpoint file in ./model, and produce detector.pb, then

-`python vis.py`
+`python visualization/vis.py`

-u can check th code in vis.py to make it runable, it's simple.
+u can check th code in visualization to make it runable, it's simple.

 ### TODO: